quakemmo/xqc/README.md

 ABOUT
 =====

-XQuake is an experimental fork of Ioquake3.
+Quake MMO is an attempt of adding MMO-like features to Quake3.

 The original Ioquake3 README.md has been moved to README-ioq3.md.

 CONTACT
 =======
-Suggestions are welcome at extendedquake@gmail.com Discord server: https://discord.gg/DPhhktJ5ZC
+Suggestions are welcome at quakemmo@gmail.com
+Discord server: https://discord.gg/DPhhktJ5ZC